What does an SEN co-ordinator do?

-The SEN Co-ordinator (SENCo), in collaboration with the headteacher/principal and governing body, plays a key role in determining the strategic development of the SEN policy and provision in the early years setting, school or college in order to raise the achievement of children and young people with SEN.
+The SEN Co-ordinator (SENCo), in collaboration with the headteacher/principal and governing body, plays an important role in determining the strategic development of the SEN policy and provision in the early years setting, school or college working to raise the achievement of children and young people with SEN.

 The SENCo takes day-to-day responsibility for the provision made for individual children with SEN, working closely with staff, parents and carers, and other agencies.